Caddickbrown/SApps/README.md

 - Dark Mode Button Icon Rather than text
 - Font Options
 - Easily Configuable Default Theme
+- [ ] Removal of JSZip.js as dependency
+- [ ] Removal of Google Material Symbols Outline Font as dependency
+- [ ] Removal of Playfair Display Font as dependency
+- [ ] HTML Export

 ## Dependencies
 I try to reduce the dependencies as much as possible, but some are necessary for the functionality of the application.